Customer Self-Service: Why Customers Prefer It and Business Challenges

 2. Inadequate knowledge in the customer self-help portal

 Customers come back frustrated and none the wiser from a customer support portal when they don’t get the single right answer to their question.
 The FAQ could be outdated or incomplete, or the knowledge base may throw up inconsistent answers.
 Customer effort is already up, so is customer frustration.
 You can see your NPS taking a hit right there.

 3. Lack of integration with other channels, AKA, siloed self-service

-When self-service fails, businesses should offer customers assistance over email, chat, cobrowse, phone call, or another channel.
-And along with the channel, businesses should transfer the details of the customer’s self-service session for an omnichannel, seamless customer experience.
+When self-service fails, businesses should offer customers the opportunity to escalate to assisted channels like email, chat, cobrowse, or phone.
+And along with the handover, businesses should transfer the details of the customer’s self-service session to the agent to enable an omnichannel, seamless customer experience.

-Done well, integration improves the chances of issue resolution and customer satisfaction follows.
+Done well, integration improves the chance of issue resolution, and customer satisfaction follows.
 See one such scenario play out in this video where a customer is seamlessly transferred to a contact center agent when self-service cannot resolve his issue.